-- Miasma (as referenced in the Oedipus the King example below) was a part of the ancient Greek's cosmological view: If a people or their ruler acted in a way that defied the natural order (as they saw it), this was a logical consequence of said actions.
+- In Classical Mythology, Miasma (as referenced in the Oedipus the King example below) was a part of the ancient Greek's cosmological view: if a people or their ruler acted in a way that defied the natural order (as they saw it), this was a logical consequence of said actions.

 - If angered sufficiently, the vicious Scottish fae Nuckelavee could infect horses, crops, and humans with a disease called Mortasheen.

 - One rise scenario from All Flesh Must Be Eaten has the PHADE virus, which is the zombie plague... as an STD.
 The whole thing started when a guy was so bereaved about the loss of his girlfriend, he used necromancy to bring her back for one last fling.
 And then he decided he wasn't that into her, and slept with someone else, and it just spread from there.